nearform/react-browser-hooks/docs/guide.md

     - lastRequest (string): the request made to enter/exist fullscreen
     - lastEvent (string): the event raised
     - reason (string): the reason why, if in fullScreen mode

-A callback can be passed into the hook, which is called when the fullScreen property changes.

 See the /demo/src/components/fullscreen component for a full usage example.